dweldon/estring/README.markdown

     git clone git://github.com/dweldon/estring.git
     cd estring && make

-Functions
+Interface
 ---------
-The following examples demonstrate some of the functions in estring.
+The following examples give an overview of the estring interface.
 Please see the complete documentation by running `make doc`.

 ### Matching
     > estring:begins_with("fancy pants", "fancy").